Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 What is cybersecurity awareness training?

-The canonical industry frame is NIST Special Publication 800-50r1.
-Most Canadian SMB platforms map courseware to its categories, which is the alignment underwriters and PIPEDA reviewers look for during renewal and breach response.
+Cybersecurity awareness training is a recurring program of short modules and simulated phishing tests that teach employees to recognize the social-engineering attacks technical controls cannot block.
+NIST Special Publication 800-50r1 (2024) is the canonical industry frame; most Canadian SMB platforms map courseware to its categories, which is the alignment underwriters and PIPEDA reviewers look for during renewal and breach response.

 Why does every Canadian SMB need a training program?